UA-RCL/ua-rcl.github.io/projects/cedr/tutorials/step-by-step/fpga26_tutorial.md

     - **Activity-1** - [Integrating new API calls](#exercise-1-2-1-introducing-a-new-api-call) to CEDR by adding ZIP as an API
     - **Activity-2** - [Integrating new Accelerator](#exercise-1-2-2-introducing-a-new-accelerator) to CEDR and verify it on FPGA
 - **Core Exercise 2** (30 minutes)
-  - **Activity** [Performing DSE](#exercise-2-design-space-exploration) by varying the number of compute resources across different scheduling heuristics in dynamically arriving workload scenarios
+  - **Activity** [Performing DSE](#exercise-2-design-space-exploration) by varying the number of compute resources across different scheduling heuristics in dynamically arriving workload scenarios on UAP-ZU3 board.

 Additionally, we provide a number of supplemental tutorials on topics such as:
 - [Integrating and evaluating scheduling heuristics](#supplemental-exercise-1-integration-and-evaluation-of-eft-scheduler) with CEDR and conducting performance evaluation with dynamically arriving workload scenarios.